Misson42/.github/README.md

 ## The Mission of The Ark is to Free Humans from current worldly restraints, giving participants a community of people to join, stimulating an environment where we can continue to help Humans World Wide by creating cutting edge technology, funded by the Money Tree.

 ### Mission 42 is a plan to help the human race survive long term.
-Here in only contains the foundation (Phase 1) and not the full ‘Plan’, in hopes to gather the initial team.
+Here in only contains Phase 1 of 3 in hopes to gather the initial team.

-### The Foundation of The Ark includes,
+### Phase 1 of The Ark includes,

 > A full stelf standing Blockchain called `Hevy-D`.
 Hevy-D was developed with Basic Human Income as its core attribute

-> An Operating System called `Puter`, that will run the Blockchain Puter was developed to Protect users Information + Give users access to any and all available resources to proceed in personal projects.
+> An Operating System called `Puter`, that will run the Blockchain.
+Puter was developed to Protect users Information + Give users access to any and all available resources to proceed in personal projects

 ### Combined the Money Tree was sprouted.

-Money Tree is a process catered to free human by allowing them to earn bassic income from just using the system as designed.
+Money Tree is a process catered to free humans by allowing them to earn bassic income from just using the system as designed.
 Currently there are 8 different ways each user will be able to generate income, with options still being added.
 We will discuss the initial 4 Branches of Money Tree after we walk through the 4 initial contained Blockchains